California’s Democratic governor says trans women in sports ‘unfair’

 Noting he was a father of two daughters and a former college baseball player himself, Newsom said: “I revere sports, and so the issue of fairness is completely legit.”

-“But I saw you guys were able to weaponize that issue,” Newsom told Kirk, who took offense to the phrasing, prompting the governor to say “highlight” the issue instead.
+“But I saw you guys were able to weaponize that issue,” Newsom told Kirk, who took offence to the phrasing, prompting the governor to say “highlight” the issue instead.

 He said that a California law permitting people to compete in sports of their preferred gender had been passed in 2014, before his term, but did not call for it to be repealed.

-Transgender issues were a frequent attack line by Trump in his successful campaign against Democratic candidate Kamala Harris, with one of his most frequent television ads centered on the topic.
+Transgender issues were a frequent attack line by Trump in his successful campaign against Democratic candidate Kamala Harris, with one of his most frequent television ads centred on the topic.

 In his first days as president, Trump issued a series of executive orders targeting transgender rights, such as by mandating government recognition of only two sexes, male and female.